 Two Short Walks in Mount Cook National Park

-- the Blue Lakes and Tasman Glacier Lake View Walk to Tasman Glacier Lake and
+1. Blue Lakes and Tasman Glacier Lake Walk

-1. Tasman Glacier Lake Walk
+On the Blue Lakes and Tasman Glacier Lake Walk

-Tasman Valley Glacier Trip on the Map
+The Tasman Valley Glacier Trip on the Map

-The map shows the driving route to the car park where the walk begins and you can also see the walk.
+The map shows the driving itinerary to the Blue Lakes and Tasman Glacier Lake Walk car park, the place where the walk begins, and the walk from there to the viewpoint.

 Blue Lakes and Tasman Glacier View Walk